-When a task is being called it is "locked" by the system to prevent the task from being run multiple
+When a task is being called it is "locked" by the system to prevent the task from being run multiple times at once.
+For example, this process helps to prevent pitfalls such as multiple e-mails being sent.

 The "Time before lock removed" setting, is the amount of time, in seconds, before such a lock is manually removed by the system.
 This is done to prevent a situation known as "deadlock", where if a task "dies" because of an error, it stays locked even though the task is technically not running any more.
 If you are not sure what this setting is used for, keep the setting at the default of 1800 Seconds (30 minutes).